leethanhphat/leethanhphat/README.md

 - 📖 I'm a student in University of Economics Ho Chi Minh City with major is Software Enginering.
 - 🔭 I’m currently working on Website Projects and continue to develop to create new things.
 - 🌱 I’m currently learning Java, Python, C#,... anything because i always ready study new technology.
-- 📫 How to reach me: ...
-Just by email or message on social media.
+- 📫 How to reach me: just by Email or Linkedin below.
-- ⚡ Fun fact: I like playing basketball, rap, singing, composing music, and coding.
+- ⚡ Fun fact: I love coding, playing basketball, rap, singing, and reading book.

 # 📊GitHub Stats :